femboyfin/dbdideas/survivor_perks.md

 ## [Blood Pact](<https://deadbydaylight.wiki.gg/wiki/Blood_Pact>) 📉

-- Remove injured condition, allowing aura read to/from obsession while healthy
+- Now works while healthy
   - Slight buff to info making it easier to buddy up with the obsession prior to their injury, making it easier to coordinate activating the haste portion of the perk.
 - Add the "linger" effect from Teamwork: Power of Two
   - Quality of life change to make it a bit more forgiving when looping with friends.
-- If you are the obsession, only deactivate aura unless the haste effect is active.
+- No longer deactivates if you yourself are the Obsession.
   - Minor buff that simply makes it so being turned into the obsession by another perk doesn't have the potential to complete nullify your already mid-tier perk.